rhettb253/AwsS3Lambda/README.md

 ]
 }

-  We needed to home into the 'Records' property 0th array index then into the 's3' property then farthur into the 'object' property to get the infor we were looking for.
+  We needed to dig into the 'Records' property 0th array index then into the 's3' property then farthur into the 'object' property to get the info we were looking for.